DhwanilPanchani/SHARP-Strategic-Hospital-Analytics-for-Readmission-Prediction-/README.md

-# SHARP — Strategic Hospital Analytics for Readmission Prediction
+# PRISM - Payment Ratio Insights for Socioeconomic Mapping

 > Identify $15B+ in preventable readmission costs using ONLY CMS IPPS (2011–2016)